abiosbug/Jilted/README.md

 Any navigation feature works better when you can select and store waypoints without having to use the U tool, so I added the 30 waypoint system from [Archeageo][2]

 ### Autopilot and Navigation
 Select a stored waypoint, hit the button and watch the ship align itself and take off on its own.
 Will constantly check it's heading along the way and correct when needed.
 Still in it's early development as the alignment feature is currently very slow.
 Displays Deltas and opening/closing angles as well.
 Using the compass first to align yourself manually and only then hitting the button works best for now.
+Uses the excellent [NAVCAS setup][3] for the navigation part (NAV)

 ### Pilot Presence Detection
 When using automated lasers, you don't want to risk being caught by one so a rangefinder pointed at the pilot works wonders.
 Leave the seat and the lasers turn off, that's all it does.
 Ofcourse you can add functionality as you see fit.
 Includes an override button so you can still risk it if needed, eg. when testing your new Laser Dance script.